Arbazansari786/ContinentApplication/README.md

 Spring REST
 Spring Data JPA: For database interaction.
 Lombok: To reduce boilerplate code for POJOs.
-SQL Database: for development and testing.
+MYSQL Database: for development and testing.
 Maven: Dependency management and build tool.

 API EndPoints